 Academic Review: Warning, Probation, and Suspension

 The gradations of notifications and sanctions issued by the Committee are described below.
 These notifications and sanctions are arranged in order of seriousness.
+The phrase “subject to suspesion” below means that the Academic Standing Committee may place students on Suspension or Strict Probation at its own discretion.

 Academic Warning is an indicator that the student may become liable for a more serious academic sanction, including Suspension, if grades do not improve or the student does not earn academic credits.
 Students on Warning have no restrictions on their right to take courses and participate in all the activities of the College.
 However, they need to monitor their activities to make sure that they do not fall into greater academic difficulty.